PUBLIC COMMENT

 - All household members over 18 years of age must sign the application, conflict of interest and release form.

-- If eligible, staff will contact the homeowner for an initial meeting to view the property and discuss items in need of repair.
+- If eligible, inspection staff will contact the homeowner for an initial meeting to view the property and discuss items in need of repair.

 - Staff will work with homeowner to create a scope(s) of work for the work needed at the home.